CyanogenMod/android_device_htc_evita/README.md

 USB Tethering<br>
 <br>
 Not Working:<br>
+Rotation crashes system when watching Videos<br>
 Camera<br>
 Video Camera<br>
 <br>
 Things of note:<br>
 You WILL receive a SIM PIN message on bootup.
 Just choose Dismiss.
 Will be fixed at a later time.<br>
+Video sometimes has a blue tint<br>